 3. There is no legal basis for the assignment of a schedular evaluation in excess of 10 percent for bilateral tinnitus.
 38 U.S.C.A. §1155; 38 C.F.R. §4.87, Part 4, Diagnostic Code 6260 (2011); Smith v.
 Nicholson, 451 F.3d 1344 (Fed.
 Cir.
 2006).

 I can’t even conceive of doing something like that.
-Worse, it’s like a booger hanging out of your nose or your pants unzipped and no one telling you about it.
+Worse, it’s like a booger hanging out of your nose or being one of those Commando jocks (sans underwear) with your pants unzipped and no one telling you about it.
 Seriously, this made it all the way to the Board of Veterans Appeals after four or five years of ratings back and forth.
-Shucks, could be they sucked ol’ Gomer up and also talked him into the DRO review option which delayed it another year.
+Shucks, could be they really sucked ol’ Gomer up and also talked him into the DRO review option prior to this fiasco which delayed it another year.

 VLJs, with the exception of a few I know personally, are stand up judges but your evidence has to be over the top and better than what the Puzzle Palace clowns generate.
 Remember, even if you have these bozos dead to rights, the best you get is the “Well, the evidence being pretty much in equipoise, we’re willing to liberally extend the concept of benefit of the doubt on this particular one and grant the claim.”

 VA had to sink to that level up at the CAVC in 2013 when the OGC gal said “Well, if you look at this SOC written in 1995, it’s not exactly the model of clarity, now is it?
 Someone who wrote ‘We received your new evidence with your appeal and we’ll be gettin’ back to you real soon with a new decision after we review it.
 Hear?’, might mistakenly have thought you’d know they wanted you to drop everything you were doing and file that VA 9 RFN.
-You can see where the VA raters were confused and didn’t know how to proceed…so from our perspective, it looked like Grahambo was abandoning the claim.”
+You can see where the VA raters were confused and didn’t know how to proceed…so from the OGC’s perspective, it appeared for all the world like Grahambo was abandoning the claim.”

 No, I don’t see an elevated degree of ire or disgust with Veterans on VLJ Ursula R. Powell’s part.
-I do see an angry streak about a mile wide aimed at Zombie VSO reps and their appeals “experts”.
-That can be said for all VLJs without singling a particular one out for her conduct.
+I do see a subtle, angry streak about a mile wide aimed at Zombie VSO reps and their appeals “experts”.
+That can be said for all VLJs without singling a particular Judge out for his or her conduct.
 The true test of incompetence or misfeasance would be better researched at the CAVC and the Fed.
 Circuit.
 If an inordinate number of her (or any VLJ’s) decisions were reversed or vacated/set aside for error, then possibly yes.